Coronary Revascularization Surgery for Multiple-Vessel Disease

-A 78 year-old-woman developed sudden-onset, severe chest pain and was brought to the Emergency Department of Apollo Hospital, Chennai.
-In the Emergency Department she was quickly evaluated and her ECG revealed extensive anterior wall involvement.
+In the Emergency Department patient was quickly evaluated and her ECG revealed extensive anterior wall involvement.
 The patient was taken over by the cardiac emergency response team who confirmed the presence of triple-vessel disease by angiogram.
 The left anterior descending artery was completely blocked and two other vessels were extensively involved.

 Early revascularization has been advocated by several guidelines for the management of acute myocardial infarction.
 The complications following the procedure are reduced by the use of upgraded devices, stents, and aggressive medical management.
 IABP is the most frequently used device for circulatory support in cardiogenic shock.
 The use of IABP is associated with improved survival and reduced hospital stay.